The Pride of rugby in the west

 The club has come full circle, from its successful bid to attain Super Rugby status in 2004, eleven seasons of competition from 2006 to 2017, and three years in the Super Rugby wilderness.

-Given the club’s history, the quality of its rugby pedigree, the passion of its fans, and the weight of its community, the Force will be ready and well-prepared to tackle whatever challenges and opportunities lie ahead in Super Rugby after confirming a five-year participation license.
+Given the club’s history, the quality of its rugby pedigree, the passion of its fans, and the weight of its community, the Force is ready and well-prepared to tackle whatever challenges and opportunities lie ahead in Super Rugby after confirming a five-year participation license.